 Promote improvements in, and coordination of monitoring assessment, reporting, and management of HABs in California.

-Develop collaborative relationships among entities (e.g. federal, tribal, state, and local agencies, academic researchers, end-users and stakeholders) responsible foraddressing HAB concerns and impacts on beneficial uses.
+Develop collaborative relationships among entities (e.g. federal, tribal, state, and local agencies, academic researchers, end-users and stakeholders) responsible for addressing HAB concerns and impacts on beneficial uses.

-Coordinate with the California Harmful Algal Bloom Monitoring and Alert Program (CalHABMAP).
+Coordinate with the California Harmful Algal Bloom Monitoring and Alert Program (Cal HABMAP).

 Make efficient use of federal, tribal, state, regional, and academic resources to address cyanobacteria and HAB concerns by sharing information to avoid duplicative efforts; promoting research, monitoring, and assessment; identifying technical and policy gaps, and communicating HAB concerns to the public.